Use DDD

 Embed the live stablecoin tracker

-Add the live stablecoin dominance ratio to any page.
+Add the live DDD Stablecoin-to-M2 Ratio to any page.
 Real-time data from the DDD API on each load, no API key, free to use.

 Preview